6 min read

-After you’ve just gotten engaged, you're inevitably going to have a lot of planning to do.
-And while it may be tempting to jump headfirst into scheduling an engagement shoot or sending out “save the dates,” remember that financial planning should be at the forefront of your conversations as a newly-engaged couple.
-Financial issues are a top cause for stress in marriages so it’s important to set some time aside to establish a strong foundation in the beginning as you strive to build financial security as a couple.
+After your exciting engagement, you're inevitably going to have a lot of planning to do.
+While it may be tempting to jump headfirst into scheduling an engagement shoot or sending out “save the dates,” remember that financial planning should be at the forefront of your conversations as a newly engaged couple.
+Financial issues are a top cause of stress in marriages, so it’s important to set some time aside to establish a strong foundation in the beginning as you strive to build financial security as a couple.

 Whether you and your partner have been together for years or just a few months, getting engaged is a special moment and the start of a new chapter.
 If possible, starting this next stage with a clean slate can help relieve some stress you may have about finances as you begin to prepare for wedding expenses.
 Take this time to be honest with your partner about any debts that you may have and work together to come up with a plan to try to tackle these debts as much as you can before the big day.

 Maybe you're a seasoned investor or are just starting to look at different investment options.
 Either way, you'll want to have a conversation with your partner about where you stand on investing principles.
-For example, maybe one of you has experience with financial instability and prefers less risky investments, whereas the other one would rather build up more of a high risk, high reward portfolio.
+For example, maybe one of you has experience with financial instability and prefers less risky investments, whereas the other one would rather build up a high-risk, high-reward portfolio.
 It's important to have this discussion early on to understand where your partner is coming from and the reasoning behind their personal investment philosophy.